In the United States, as in much of the world, TBI is a common cause of death and disability.

 Epidural hematoma symptoms usually develop within minutes to several hours after the injury (the period without symptoms is the so-called lucid interval) and consist of

-Pupillary dilation with loss of light reactivity usually indicates herniation.
+Pupillary dilation with loss of light reactivity in such patients usually indicates herniation.
 Some patients who have an epidural hematoma lose consciousness, then have a transient lucid interval, and then gradual neurologic deterioration.

-Intracerebral hematomas and subdural hematomas can cause focal neurologic deficits such as hemiparesis, progressive decrease in consciousness, or both.
+Intracerebral hematomas and contusions can cause focal neurologic deficits such as hemiparesis, progressive decrease in consciousness, or both.

-Progressive decrease in consciousness may result from anything that increases ICP (eg, hematoma, edema, hyperemia).
+Progressive decrease in consciousness may result from anything that increases intracranial pressure, or ICP (eg, hematoma, edema, hyperemia).

 Increased ICP sometimes causes vomiting, but vomiting is nonspecific.
 Markedly increased ICP classically manifests as a combination of the following (called the Cushing triad):